Russia to stage nuclear drills with Ukraine tensions high

 The Ukrainian military chief, Valerii Zaluzhnyi, said that it’s “not planning any offensive operations or shelling of civilians,” adding that “our actions are purely defensive.”

-The U.S. and Russia also planned some talks in the coming days.
-Blinken is expected to meet his Russian counterpart next week, and Russia’s Defense Minister Sergei Shoigu is set to have a call with Austin on Friday, the Russian military said.
+In addition to the call between the Russian and American defense chiefs, Blinken is expected to meet his Russian counterpart next week.

-In the face of Western doubts over Russia’s assertion that it’s sending some forces back to bases, Moscow said the pullout would take time.
-Russia also made a new diplomatic overture Thursday, handing the U.S. a response to offers to engage in talks on limiting missile deployments in Europe, restrictions on military drills and other confidence-building measures.
+Meanwhile, Putin met Friday with Belarusian President Alexander Lukashenko to discuss the ongoing joint drills in Belarus that borders Ukraine to the north.
+The massive exercise involving Russian forces moved from the Far East fueled Western fears that they could use it to cut a short way to the Ukrainian capital.

 Isachenkov reported from Moscow and Superville from Washington.
-Lorne Cook in Brussels, Matthew Lee in Munich, Angela Charlton in Paris, Jill Lawless in London, Edith M. Lederer at the United Nations, Frank Jordans in Berlin, and Aamer Madhani and Ellen Knickmeyer in Washington contributed to this report.
+Lorne Cook in Brussels, Matthew Lee and Karl Ritter in Munich, Angela Charlton in Paris, Jill Lawless in London, Edith M. Lederer at the United Nations, Frank Jordans in Berlin, Aamer Madhani and Ellen Knickmeyer in Washington, and Vanessa Gera in Warsawcontributed to this report.

 More AP coverage of the Ukraine crisis: https://apnews.com/hub/russia-ukraine